madhushiillesinghe/FruitShop_JavaEE/README.md

 4. Deploy the backend on a Java EE server.
 5. Open the `index.html` file in your browser to start the frontend.

+## Project Repository

+You can find the frontend development project on GitHub [Frontend POS System](https://github.com/madhushiillesinghe/IJSE-POS.git).

 ## License